 Gameplay actions are done through cards that specify the number of units that can move and how far.
 Players can take their allies along with certain cards, so there is a good deal of negotiation among teammates to make sure a very limited set of resources are well spent.
 Additionally, to better simulate some of the issues with fighting in North America with a lot of untried forces, each faction has unique dice.

-For more recommendations, read our best strategy boad games and best WW1 board games lists.
+For more recommendations, read our guides to the best WW1 board games and the best miniature wargames.